 - Degrees Awarded to Hispanic Students

-Hispanic Outlook in Higher Education (May 2014) ranks CSUF No. 1 in California and tenth in the nation among top colleges and universities awarding bachelor's degrees to Hispanics, based on 2012 data from the U.S. Department of Education.
+Hispanic Outlook in Higher Education (2015) ranks CSUF No. 1 in California and fifth in the nation among top colleges and universities awarding bachelor's degrees to Hispanics, based on 2013 data from the U.S. Department of Education.

 - Business School Listing

-The Steven G. Mihaylo College of Business and Economics, the state's largest accredited business college, is included in the 2013 edition of Princeton Review's Best 296 Business Schools (2013 edition).
+The Steven G. Mihaylo College of Business and Economics, the state's largest accredited business college, is included in the 2015 edition of Princeton Review's Best 295 Business Schools.

 - Student Leadership Program